volkante/vocabulary-trainer/README.md

 2. Open terminal in the project folder
 3. Run `npm install` to install dependencies
 4. Run `npm run dev` to start the app
-5. Open `http://localhost:5173` in your browser
+5. Open localhost in your browser

 ## Setting up your vocabulary